What Is Sunifiram?

 According to the people that have used Sunifiram, the initial benefit kicks in within ten to fifteen minutes of consumption.
 It has been reported that it is not a gradual increase in alertness, but more like a bang.
 The benefits are reported to starting to wear out after approximately two hours and is completely gone by four hours.

 Since Sunifiram is more potent than Piracetam, you would need to take a smaller dose.
 The recommended dosage is 4 mg to 8 mg taken three times a day at most.
 Sunifiram works best when it is placed under your tongue.
 Some people take up to 10 mg at one time.
 Taking 10 mg at one time could increase the risk of side effects and could also cause tolerance to build faster.

 There have not been any human studies done with Sunifiram as of yet, so all the side effects may not be known.
 The mild side effects that have been reported by people who have taken Sunifiram are headaches, anxiety or paranoia when Sunifiram wears off, nausea, restlessness, increased perspiration.
 The most common of these mild side effects are headaches, which can usually be counteracted by a choline supplement.

 Sunifiram was discovered and studied in 2000 and has started being researched for Alzheimer’s treatment.
-Although human studies have not been done as of now, Sunifiram has been tested clinically in animals, rats and mice specifically.
-Sunifiram has been reported to be four orders of magnitude more potent that Piracetam.
+Although human studies have not been done as of now, Sunifiram has been tested clinically in animals, rats, and mice specifically.
+Sunifiram has been reported to be four orders of magnitude more potent than Piracetam.